rrthomas/wincoll/RISC OS.md

 # WinColl for RISC OS

 I wrote WinColl in Forth in 1989-90 with the proprietary RiscForth from BlueGrey software.
-In 2024 I resurrected it to work with the RISC OS version of my own [pForth](https://github.com/rrthomas/pforth/releases/tag/riscos) compiler.
+In 2024 I resurrected it to work with the RISC OS version of my own [pForth](https://github.com/rrthomas/pforth/releases/tag/riscos) compiler, and then gave up and rewrote it in BBC BASIC.

 The sound module `UserVoices` was generated using a program from [RISC User Volume 1 Issue 4](https://ia903207.us.archive.org/18/items/Risc_User_Volume_1_Issue_4_1988-03_BEEBUG_GB/).
 I no longer have the source code for my adaptation of the module, which uses different sound data from the examples given in the magazine; reconstructing it would certainly be possible, though!
 Get in touch if you’re interested.
 One motivation is that the module seems to have a bug where it cannot be finalised.